 The following rights and responsibilities apply to those involved in a matter being addressed by the community standards process.
-For information regarding the rights and options available to those involved in the resolution of a sexual misconduct allegation, please see please see Appendix B.
+The rights and options available to parties involved in a matter being addressed through the sexual harassment and other sexual misconduct process are described in Appendix B.